Mandible, loss of, including ramus, unilaterally or bilaterally

 A 10% rating requires: Replaceable by prosthesis.
 A 70% rating requires: Not replaceable by prosthesis.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Mandible, loss of, including ramus, unilaterally or bilaterally qualify for TDIU (Total Disability Individual Unemployability)?
+Can Mandible, loss of, including ramus, unilaterally or bilaterally qualify for TDIU?

-What evidence do I need to establish service connection for Mandible, loss of, including ramus, unilaterally or bilaterally?
+What evidence supports a higher rating for Mandible, loss of, including ramus, unilaterally or bilaterally?

-What is the C&P exam like for Mandible, loss of, including ramus, unilaterally or bilaterally?
+What happens at the C&P exam for Mandible, loss of, including ramus, unilaterally or bilaterally?

 Get a Personalized Rating Analysis